ZJU-REAL/Awesome-GUI-Agents/README.md

 We have dedicated a separate chapter to datasets and benchmarks for GUI Agents, with all content presented in chronological order.

 ### Technical Report
+Surfer 2: The Next Generation of Cross-Platform Computer-Use Agents [bolg]

-Holo1.5 - Open Foundation Models for Computer Use Agents
+Holo1.5 - Open Foundation Models for Computer Use Agents [bolg]

 AgentS3: THE UNREASONABLE EFFECTIVENESS OF SCALING AGENTS FOR COMPUTER USE